 For starters, the top-tier rally cars will be designated as Rally1 and the i20 here is one of them.
 Although Hyundai released this batch of photos showing them testing the i20 on rough gravel in France, nothing is being said on the powertrain of this car which might feature the new hybrid specification.

-Some are saying that like M-Sport and Toyota, Hyundai is still running the internal combustion engine setup without the hybrid bits installed just yet.
+that like M-Sport and Toyota, Hyundai is still running the internal combustion engine setup without the hybrid bits installed just yet.
 WRC cars will be fitted with a plug-in hybrid drivetrain as compared to a traditional hybrid, which means electric power is sourced via charging.
 WRC specs also mandate a 3.9kWh battery, a power inverter, and a 650-volt motor fitted near the rear axle.